milvus-io/milvus-docs/site/en/adminGuide/clouds/azure.md

 summary: Learn how to deploy a Milvus cluster on Azure.
 ---

-#  Deploy Milvus on Azure With Kubernetes
+#  Deploy Milvus on Azure with AKS

- This topic describes how to provision a cluster and create the cluster with Azure Kubernetes Service (AKS) and the Azure portal.
+ This topic describes how to provision and create a cluster with Azure Kubernetes Service (AKS) and the [Azure portal](https://portal.azure.com).

 ## Prerequisites